 School Counselor vs. Sport Psychologist: What’s the Difference?

-A few weeks ago, a school counselor called me looking for some help with one of her students.
+A few weeks ago, a school counselor called us looking for some help with one of her students.
 She was trying to help this student but was struggling to connect with him, especially around his interest in sports.

 To help you understand how sport psychologists are similar, yet different, from school counselors, we have created an outline that explains the What, How, Who, When, and Where for each clinician.